Marcdaddy1/portfolio/README.md

 # Description

-To  build a portfolio page, which you can add to as the course progresses.
+To  build a portfolio page, which I can add to as the course progresses.
 A portfolio of work can showcase my skills and talents to employers looking to fill a part-time or full-time position, organizing them to follow the semantic structure of the HTML elements, and including comments before each element or section of the page.

 # User Story
 AS student I want a portfolio of work can showcase my skills and talents to employers looking to fill a part-time or full-time position